Louisa Wall: 2020 re-selection dispute

+Advocacy and legislation

+As a backbench MP, Wall became known for her ability to progress member's bills, with eight member's bills or private bills introduced between 2011 and 2022.
+In New Zealand, member's bills are selected for consideration through a lottery of up to 90 bills after being approved by member's parties.
+Incomplete legislative work, at the time of Wall's retirement from Parliament, included a bill to better protect journalists' sources (transferred to Ingrid Leary) and to improve surrogacy laws (transferred to Tāmati Coffey and later adopted as government legislation).

 Same-sex marriage legislation

-In May 2012, Wall submitted a Bill to legalise same-sex marriage in New Zealand to the Member's bill ballot.
-It was subsequently drawn and introduced to Parliament in late July 2012.

-On 29 August 2012, the Marriage (Definition of Marriage) Amendment Bill passed its first reading with a vote of 80–40.
+In May 2012, Wall submitted a member's bill to legalise same-sex marriage in New Zealand to the ballot.
+Wall's bill, the Marriage (Definition of Marriage) Amendment Bill was drawn on its second attempt and introduced to Parliament in late July 2012.
+It passed its first reading first reading with a vote of 80–40 on 29 August 2012.
+In later years, Wall revealed the initial draft of the bill had been prepared by her then-civil union partner and later wife.

+Over the subsequent year, marriage equality legislation was a significant topic of debate in New Zealand.
+Wall rebuffed the Labour leadership's attempt to manage the legislation and worked with a cross-party group of MPs to lead efforts to pass the legislation.
 On 17 April 2013, the Bill was passed into law by 77 votes to 44, making New Zealand the 13th nation to allow same-sex marriage.
-The Bill came into effect on 19 August 2013; since then, married same sex couples in New Zealand have been able to adopt children jointly.
+The Bill came into effect on 19 August 2013; since then, married same-sex couples in New Zealand have been able to adopt children jointly.

 At the third reading, Wall gave a speech likening the passing of the Bill to Treaty of Waitangi settlement acts previously passed by the New Zealand Parliament.
 She stated the passing of the Bill was like winning a "World Cup final".